I was fine until someone mentioned oysters

 For more information on how to use these pressure points for pain relief during labor check out this PDF.

-I am still perfectly fine waiting on Babypotamus so I’ve only toyed with these techniques.
+I am still perfectly fine waiting on Babypotamus so I’ve only educated myself about these techniques.
 However, if he/she is still hanging around in my belly around the 42 week mark I will give them a try!

 Have you ever tried acupressure or acupuncture?
 What was your experience?